vaadin/flow-and-components-documentation/README.md

 This branch is Flow version 1.1 compatible (Vaadin 12).
 See other branches for other framework versions:

+ - `master` branch is for Flow version 1.3 (or 2.0) that will go into upcoming Vaadin 13
- - master branch is for Flow version 1.1 (Vaadin 12)
+ - `V12` branch is for Flow version 1.2 (Vaadin 12)
- - 1.0 branch is for Flow version 1.0 (Vaadin 10 & 11)
+ - `V10` branch is for Flow version 1.0 (Vaadin 10 & 11)

+ALL FIXES should always target the master branch and we will pick the bugfixes to correct branches from there.

 ## Structure